Karl Dönitz: World War II

 On 1 September 1939, Germany invaded Poland.
 Britain and France soon declared war on Germany, and World War II began.
-On Sunday 3 September, Dönitz chaired a conference at Wilhelmshaven.
-At 11:15 am the British Admiralty sent out a signal "Total Germany".
+On Sunday, 3 September, Dönitz chaired a conference at Wilhelmshaven.
+At 11:15 am, the British Admiralty sent out a signal "Total Germany".
 B-Dienst intercepted the message and it was promptly reported to Dönitz.
 Dönitz paced around the room and his staff purportedly heard him repeatedly say, "My God!
 So it's war with England again!"

-Dönitz abandoned the conference to return within the hour a far more composed man.
-He announced to his officers, "we know our enemy.
+Dönitz abandoned the conference to return within the hour, a far more composed man.
+He announced to his officers, "We know our enemy.
 We have today the weapon and a leadership that can face up to this enemy.
-The war will last a long time; but if each does his duty we will win."
+The war will last a long time, but if each does his duty, we will win."
 Dönitz had only 57 boats; of those, 27 were capable of reaching the Atlantic Ocean from their German bases.
-A small building program was already under way but the number of U-boats did not rise noticeably until the autumn of 1941.
+A small building program was already under way, but the number of U-boats did not rise noticeably until the autumn of 1941.

 Dönitz's first major action was the cover up of the sinking of the British passenger liner Athenia later the same day.
 Acutely sensitive to international opinion and relations with the United States, the death of more than a hundred civilians was damaging.
 Dönitz suppressed the truth that the ship was sunk by a German submarine.
 He accepted the commander's explanation that he genuinely believed the ship was armed.
 Dönitz ordered the engagement to be struck from the submarine's logbook.
 Dönitz did not admit the cover up until 1946.

-Hitler's original orders to wage war only in accordance with the Prize Regulations were not issued in any altruistic spirit but in the belief hostilities with the Western Allies would be brief.
+Hitler's original orders to wage war only in accordance with the Prize Regulations were not issued in any altruistic spirit but in the belief that hostilities with the Western Allies would be brief.
 On 23 September 1939, Hitler, on the recommendation of Raeder, approved an order that all merchant ships making use of their wireless upon being stopped by U-boats should be sunk or captured.
 This order marked a considerable step towards unrestricted warfare.
-Four days later enforcement of Prize Regulations in the North Sea was withdrawn; and on 2 October complete freedom was given to attack darkened ships encountered off the British and French coasts.
-Two days later the Prize Regulations were cancelled in waters extending as far as 15° West, and on 17 October the German Naval Staff gave U-boats permission to attack without warning all ships identified as hostile.
+Four days later, enforcement of Prize Regulations in the North Sea was withdrawn, and on 2 October, complete freedom was given to attack darkened ships encountered off the British and French coasts.
+Two days later, the Prize Regulations were cancelled in waters extending as far as 15° West, and on 17 October, the German Naval Staff gave U-boats permission to attack without warning all ships identified as hostile.
 The zone where darkened ships could be attacked with complete freedom was extended to 20° West on 19 October.
-Practically the only restrictions now placed on U-boats concerned attacks on passenger liners and, on 17 November, they too were allowed to be attacked without warning if clearly identifiable as hostile.
+Practically the only restrictions now placed on U-boats concerned attacks on passenger liners and on 17 November, they too were allowed to be attacked without warning if clearly identifiable as hostile.